Claim: A Budweiser employee who saw Arabs celebrating the 9/11 attacks at a convenience store pulled all the Budweiser product from that store.

 Pass this along.
 America needs to know that we're all working together.

-tale about an avenging Budweiser employee that first surfaced on the Internet around 20 September 2001 is but one of the
+Origins: This tale about an avenging Budweiser employee that first surfaced on the Internet around

 The Budweiser version is every bit as much a fiction as all the rest of this genre: The events described never happened, said Dennis Muleady, marketing director for Advance Beverage of Bakersfield, the Budweiser distributor for the McFarland area.
 As well, a query to Anheuser-Busch produced the following response: